 1. Income Sustainability is the result of providing ever-improving mission value, using a logical income strategy, thoughtful planning, and disciplined delivery.
 Start by providing services at least 50 percent better than everyone else in the field.
 Work your way to the top.
 Be the five-star option.
 Yes, it will cost more, but usually very little.
-Income proceeds from value.
+Income flow from value.
 To earn more, provide more.

 2. Income Predictability.
 For nonprofits that provide value to the community and actively grow skills to obtain it, income is a natural bi-product.
-If your income is trickle, a boulder or boulders blocks your income stream.
+If your income is a trickle, a boulder or boulders blocks your income stream.
 Are you, for instance, one of your community’s best-kept secrets?
 Blow up that boulder.
 When the University of South Florida-Sarasota faced an identity crisis—everyone kept mixing them up with other local institutions—they began to solve the challenge, in part, by creating synchronized community events to improve the community’s awareness of their significance.

 3. Develop a Forever Income Strategy.
 Does your nonprofit have a customized strategy to obtain income?
 You need one.
 To develop it, help your board of directors to understand how nonprofits obtain income.
-Also, determine how other nonprofits in you sector obtain it.
+Also, determine how other nonprofits in your sector obtain it.
 For help, see my forthcoming book, scheduled for publication in April.
 About 20 years ago, Opportunity Village in Las Vegas developed a strategy using three income streams: mission income, individual donations, and government.
-Staff and volunteers still use the same strategy and is busy fine-tuning their expertise in the same sources two decades later.
+Staff and volunteers still use the same strategy and are busy fine-tuning their expertise in the same sources two decades later.
 Their work funds a 26 million dollar annual budget.

 7. Don’t Do It Alone.
 On every first day of kindergarten, camp, and college, you felt alone.
 Then, you found friends.
 Part of what bound you to them was the shared experience of being new.
 Likewise, nonprofits that provide value to their communities often feel alone.
 Yet, they have friends and supporters.
 Until they find them, they continue to feel alone.
 To find your supporters, meet people who are likely to care about your work.
 Leave your office.
 Have lunch out.
 Under their clothes, just like Superman, some people are wearing your T-shirt.
-Until you become friends you won’t know it.
+Until you become friends, you won’t know it.
 For many successful nonprofits, a crowd of individual donations proves that they have found friends who share a love of their mission.

 9. Use Two Birds, One Stone.
 I’ve used this maxim at least 7,300 times (365 x 20) in my years advising nonprofits.
 Nonprofits remain notoriously under-resourced.
-To succeed, be smarter than for-profit businesses and governments.
+To succeed, be more innovative than for-profit businesses and governments.
 Recognize that you are!
 To thrive, leverage your time and resources to create maximum community good.
 Here is a story of someone who thinks leverage.

 The natural state of nonprofits that provide value in the community is to have or be in the process of obtaining adequate income.
+Other than that, after 20 years, I don’t feel strongly about it.
 Three things are necessary: improved mission work, disciplined use of a long-term income strategy, and skill growth.
-Other than that, after 20 years, I don’t feel strongly about it.

-You’ve just read ten content rich-think about it points.
+You’ve just read ten content rich-think about its points.
 Pick one.
 Circle it.
-For the next week read it once per day.
-Think slow.
-Think how to increase your nonprofit income.
+For the next week, read it once per day.
+Think to increase your nonprofit income.